 If you’re able to work from home, then calling in sick is more suspect now.
 Just be careful about abusing your work flexibility.

-A recession could be coming by 2023 thanks to rising rates, rising energy prices, and slowing corporate earnings.
+A recession is here thanks to rising rates, rising energy prices, and slowing corporate earnings.
 The people who get laid off first are the ones who are the worst performers.
 Then the manager looks through and sees who’s been constantly calling in sick and going on vacation.

 The biggest concern with a recession is mass layoffs.
 With stocks correcting and many tech stocks firmly in bear market, cuts are coming.
 Now is the time to network more and work harder, not less.